Irwin Conference Center: Planning

-Saarinen's involvement in the new bank building's design was publicized at the bank's annual stockholders' meeting in January 1951.
+Saarinen was hired in 1950, and his involvement was publicized at the bank's annual stockholders' meeting in January 1951.
 The same month, the Irwin Union Trust Company obtained the Griffith Building at the northwest corner of Fifth and Washington streets, which at the time housed several businesses.
 The bank also acquired the Columbus Milling Company's mill just west of the Griffith Building, which included a grain elevator.
-The bank had chosen this site after carefully examining numerous other sites in Columbus.
+The bank had chosen this site after carefully examining other sites in Columbus.
 In exchange, the Griffith Building's owners, Mr. and Mrs. Ray Marr, obtained Irwin Union Trust's existing structure and continued to lease it to the bank.
 Irwin Union Trust then announced that it would demolish the mill while leaving the Griffith Building intact.
 Work on the mill's demolition commenced that March, with scrap metal from the mill being sold.

 Miller went to Saarinen's office in Michigan to discuss plans for the new bank.
-Saarinen, who knew nothing about the banking industry, took on the commission "to learn the banking business".
+Saarinen, who knew nothing about the banking industry, accepted the commission "to learn the banking business".
 In developing the new building, Miller and other officials primarily sought to improve the bank's image by making the building feel welcoming.
 As the Courier Journal put it, "the money in the vault is only incidental" and could have been stored in any secure location.
-To distinguish the new bank building, Saarinen wanted the design to be perceived as welcoming, not formidable.
-His design did not use the architectural elements of older banks, such as masonry facades, or tellers' windows with iron bars.
+Saarinen carried this philosophy into the design of the new bank building, contrasting with the formidable designs of earlier banks.
+His design did not use the architectural elements of older banks, such as masonry facades or tellers' windows with iron bars.
 The architect assigned each department a specific part of the building based on how busy it was, allocating only as much space as needed.